Mother and son hugging.

 Draft Up A Detailed Agreement

-In order for both you and your child to feel comfortable going into one of the agreements below, you should always draft up a legal agreement.
+In order for both you and your child to feel comfortable going into a living agreement, you should always draft up a legal agreement.
 This doesn’t mean that you’d have to pursue a lawsuit if your child misses a loan payment, but it just helps lay out the expectations so everyone is on the same page and protected from expectations that fall outside of the agreement.

 Make Sure Your Estate Is In Order

 There are a lot of complicated moving parts that arise when you loan or gift money to your child.
 Not only do you want to make sure that everything is in order with a particular agreement, but you also need to know how that fits into your overall financial plan.
 If you have other children, you should consider how assistance for their sibling could or should affect their inheritance and how they could perceive their sibling’s gift down the line.
 For example, if you pass away before a loan is paid back to you, what will the implications be?
-Save yourself the headache and have an expert help you sort this all out.
+Save yourself the headache and have an attorney help you navigate estate planning as well as picking an executor of your estate.

 Don’t Just Think With Your Heart